Albert Park Football Club (VFA): 1870 Challenge Cup

 The club also claimed the South Yarra Presentation Challenge Cup during the 1870 season, although the claim was disputed by the other clubs: rules required that a club was to win four cup matches without loss to claim permanent ownership of the Cup, but the other clubs disputed Albert-park's right to claim a walkover victory against Railway when the latter club declined to play a scheduled game due to only fourteen players turning up.
 In claiming the walkover, Albert-park players took to the field against no opposition and scored two goals, in a similar manner to the traditional ceremony of an unopposed horse "walking over" the track to claim a walkover victory, something one sportswriter described at the time as "simply absurd and unprecedented," but which later became common practice in the event of such a forfeiture.

-VFA and amalgamations
+Early rules, VFA and amalgamations

+In May of 1874 the Albert Park club made a failed attempt to have local football changed from Victorian rules to rugby union instead.